-In September 2016, UCSD enrolled the first patient in an investigator-initiated Phase 1/2 trial of Plinabulin in combination with nivolumab for the treatment of patients with metastatic NSCLC.
-In addition, the Fred Hutchinson Center, together with The University of Washington, have initiated an investigator-initiated Phase 1/2 trial of Plinabulin in combination with nivolumab in patients with advanced NSCLC who have failed up to two previous therapies.
+In September 2016, UCSD enrolled the first patient in an investigator-initiated Phase 1/2 trial of Plinabulin in combination with Opdivo (nivolumab) in patients with metastatic NSCLC.
+In addition, the Fred Hutchinson Center, together with the University of Washington, launched an investigator-initiated Phase 1/2 trial of Plinabulin in combination with Opdivo in patients with advanced NSCLC who have failed up to two previous therapies.
+The Fred Hutchinson Center study had achieved the dose regimen end point and therefore the study site had been closed.

 For details of these two trials, please visit below websites.